nicksoftware/XamarinFormsFirebaseAuthentication/README.md

  5. (Important!)
 Download the google-services.json file

  ### The First way of Implementing Firebase on android is done as follows :

- so the json file we downloaded from Firebase contains all the settings we need to communicate with the server, it contains the apikey, the project id  etc, so we copy  it into the android project and make sure ints included int project file. what should happen is a FirebaseApp instance will be created at when the MainActivity class is intanciate runtime and using these settings on the json file and it will  initialise FirebaseAuth , welll thats how i understand it at the moment. you can read more about on the firebase guide .
+ So the json file we downloaded from Firebase contains all the settings we need to communicate with the server, it contains the apikey, the project id  etc, so we copy  it into the android project and make sure its included int project file. you can read more about on the firebase guide .
 [FirebaseAuth](https://developers.google.com/android/reference/com/google/firebase/auth/FirebaseAuth) is The entry point of the Firebase Authentication SDK.

  Once we have this  instance we will be able to  call all the appropriate methods we need to authenticate such as SignInWithEmailAndPasswordAsync

  so to get started we need to do the following :

   1. copy th google-services.json file into your project
-  2. change the build Action of the file to Bundle Resources  this is done by right clicking the file
-  3. On you MainActivity

- And then we Create and Implementation class which implements the interface we created in the shared project, REMEMER to Register this class in the Dependency
+ And then we Create an Implementation class which implements the interface we created in the shared project, REMEMER to Register this class in the Dependency
  Container this is archieved by decorating the class with the  `[assembly: Dependency(typeof(FirebaseAuthenticator)))]` decorator. and then we provide the class implementation of the interface we created above  The final code will look like this :

 ```